NikkelM/Game-Pass-API/README.md

 #### includedProperties

-If any of these properties are omitted, the default will apply, which in all cases except `productTitle` is `false` and will result in the property not being included in the output.
+If any of these properties are omitted, they will not be included in the output.
+The `Default` column indicates the default applied when using the `config.default.json` file.

 <details>
 <summary><code>productTitle</code></summary>